Jackson County is named for Andrew Jackson, who was the 7th President of the United States from 1829 to 1837.

 Contractor: Rowles and Bailey of Oklahoma City, Oklahoma

-Description: The building faces east and is a two story pink colored brick and concrete structure.
-The east front has a large portico supported by four columns rising to a pediment below the roof line.
+Description: The building faces east and is a two story pink-gray colored limestone, granite sandstone and concrete structure.
+The building is located on the spacious landscaped grounds of the Courthouse Square in the center of Altus.
+The east front has a large portico supported by four Ionic columns rising to a pediment below the roof line.
 A wide cornice runs below the flat roof line.
-The base of the building is red sandstone.
+The building has a raised basement built of rough-cut red granite sandstone.

 See: The contractor, Rowles & Bailey of Oklahoma City, Oklahoma, constructed courthouses in Nebraska in Phelps County and Nemaha County; in North Dakota in Pembina County; and in Oklahoma in Grant County.